FOCUS-Kids gaming platform Roblox faces hurdles ahead of public listing: rough words | Technology

 FOCUS-Kids gaming platform Roblox faces hurdles ahead of public listing: rough words

 Profanities and other offensive content that basic word-filtering tools are designed to catch can be found in some game titles and user profiles on children's gaming platform Roblox, searches of the website show, despite the company's "no tolerance" policy and assurances it has safeguards to enforce it.
-Powered by user-created games, Roblox is on course for a multibillion-dollar stock market debut before year end, riding the lockdown entertainment boom with its appeal as a place for safe fun and interactions for the youngest gamers.
+Powered by user-created games, Roblox filed late Thursday for a multibillion-dollar stock market debut, riding the lockdown entertainment boom with its appeal as a place for safe fun and interactions for the youngest gamers.

 But parenting groups and investors alike said they were concerned about whether the company's automated systems to moderate content can effectively delete potentially offensive language and images that pop up on the platform.
 Simple Google keyword searches of its site - conducted twice by Reuters since the company announced its stock market plans in October - turned up more than 100 examples of abusive language or imagery.
 One profile, for example, included "shut up and rape me daddy" in the profile description line, while another had "MOLESTINGKIDSISFUNTOME."